mh-cbon/bonjour-publish/README.md

     Options

-      --host | -H       Host which your server listens --port | -P       Port which your server listens --type | -T       Type of interface provided by your server --multicast | -M  Use UDP multicasting
+      --host | -H       Host which your server listens (127.0.0.1) --port | -P       Port which your server listens (8090) --type | -T       Type of interface provided by your server (http|smtp..)

+      --multicast | -M  Use UDP multicasting
       --interface | -I  Explicitly specify a network interface.
 Defaults to all.
-      --udpport         Set the UDP port
+(192.168.0.2) --udpport         Set the UDP port (5353)
-      --udpip           Set the UDP IP
+      --udpip           Set the UDP IP (224.0.0.251)
-      --ttl | -T        Set the multicast TTL --loopback | -L   Receive your own packets --reuseAddr | -R  Type of interface provided by your server --verbose | -v    Set the reuseAddr on the socket (node >=0.11.13)
+      --ttl | -T        Set the multicast TTL (255) --loopback | -L   Receive your own packets --reuseAddr | -R  Type of interface provided by your server --verbose | -v    Set the reuseAddr on the socket (node >=0.11.13)